hijaylo/my-website/README.md

 # my-website
-Display of coding projects, keyboards, and gameplay
+My website of coding projects, keyboards, and game highlights.